awez/amirrajan.github.com/a-dark-room/index.md

 **Dec 22, 2013: Someone Stopped Playing Because of Slaves**

-The first public comment about the slaves in the mobile version was posted on Michaels blog.
+The first public comment about the slaves in the mobile version was posted on Michael's blog.
 My biggest fear is the vengeful 1 star review.
 I already had one...
 I didn't want another:

 >I am hoping someone can help.
 I started to play through and had carted wood to the point the population becomes slaves.
 I then had thieves and it was taking so long to stop them that I thought you were supposed to stop carting wood before your population became slaves.
 So I reset.
 I left the cart alone even though it had a “!”
 Next to it.
 I know have the entire map uncovered, I have been to every location and have used the jewel.
 I have the space ship but I have no option to upgrade it even though I have 40 alien alloy.
 Is this a bug because I ignored the cart for so long or am I missing something.
 Very frustrating as I will NOT be replying to get to this point.